vincentversluis/music_analytics/README.md

 2) visually display results and highlighting differences and similarities effictively and
 3) gain some deeper understanding of the music I love.

-Some projects are small and result in just a plot, whilst others gave the opportunity to analyse one dataset in multiple ways and even allowed some more in-depth analysis and limited machine learning.
+Some projects are small and result in just a plot, whilst others gave the opportunity to analyse one dataset in multiple ways and even allowed some more in-depth analysis.

 On the whole the results feel about right (according to my own intuition), though reducing the songs to metrics does not do justice to the artistry behind them, so do give some a little listen as well.